Turning Faithful (and Occasional) Givers into Recurring Givers

 - And more

-With Pushpay’s Total Engagement Package, we reinforce your recurring giving goals by encouraging people to become recurring donors right in the app.
+With Pushpay custom church app and giving platform, your church can encourage more people to become recurring donors—right in the app.
 To see how Pushpay’s recurring giving features can help increase generosity at your church, talk to an expert today.

 The Pareto Principle for Churches